Community Partnership Council

-We have also connected with Mountain Health Center to discuss the possibility of providing services at some of our outlying schools.
+We have also connected with Mountain Health Center and Shorewell Community Health to discuss the possibility of providing services at some of our outlying schools.
 In addition to providing primary care services they also provide dental services.
 We are in the process of exploring how we can work together and continue to meet to discuss options.

-Additionally, we have been working with the ACSD Board Policy Committee to develop a comprehensive wellness policy for the district that enhances the current child nutrition and physical activity policy.
-The policy is currently being reviewed by the full ACSD board.
+Additionally, we worked with the ACSD Board Policy Committee to develop a comprehensive wellness policy for the district that enhances the current child nutrition and physical activity policy.
+The policy was approved by the ACSD board in July 2019.

 Mentorship - The Mentorship Committee has been planning a small pilot mentorship program for 7th graders, hopefully to launch in 2020.
 Our goal is to ensure students have ongoing access to adult support and connections with the broader Addison County community.
 The committee is currently working to connect with other similar mentorship programs in Vermont, to identify best practices for how to build and sustain a successful mentorship program, and for recruiting and matching mentors with students.
 We are in the process of partnering with Mentor Vermont, formerly Mobius, to provide technical support as we build a mentorship program.
 We have also reached out to Middlebury College Community Friends and the United Way for partnership and guidance in this work.
 With the addition of three new high school members on the Mentorship Team, we are also exploring reestablishing a Peer-to-peer mentorship program at MUHS which would connect high school mentors with sixth grade student mentees.

 How to get involved

 Applications for the 2020 - 2021 school year will be open in the spring.
 The Council meets monthly Sept-June from 5:30 to 7:30 the first Wednesday of the month; there is typically some subcommittee work between meetings.
 Council terms are two-years (renewable once) and begin in September.
 We value a diversity of community voices and encourage all to apply!

 Contact Erika Garner, 382-1183, firstname.lastname@example.org, if you have any questions or would like to be notified when applications are open.